-The Department of Economic Development (DED) is a pivotal government authority in Dubai, established in 1992, tasked with spearheading the emirate’s economic agenda and supporting its transformation into a diversified, innovative, service-based economy.
-For anyone looking to set up a new business in Dubai, understanding the role and significance of the DED is essential.
+People don’t know it, but the Department of Economic Development (DED) is a pivotal government authority in Dubai, established in 1992.
+Its primary task includes spearheading the emirate’s economic agenda.
+It is a type of authority that helps the UAE achieve a diversified, innovative, service-based economy.
+This authority is important for anyone looking to set up a new business in Dubai; you must understand the role and its significance from the UAE perspective.

 Also Read: How to setup a Tourism Agency in UAE?
 A Quick Guide

-The Department of Economic Development (DED) was established in March 1992 as a core government agency to set and drive Dubai’s economic agenda.
-Its mandate was further expanded in October 2008 when Sheikh Mohammed bin Rashid Al Maktoum, Ruler of Dubai, issued Decree No. 25, making the DED responsible for planning and regulating Dubai’s overall economic performance and supervising its economic development functions to achieve the objectives of the Dubai Strategic Plan.
+The Department of Economic Development (DED) was established in March 1992 as a core government agency.
+According to the official website, its mandate was further expanded in October 2008 when Sheikh Mohammed bin Rashid Al Maktoum, Ruler of Dubai, issued Decree No. 25, making the DED responsible for planning and regulating Dubai’s overall economic performance.

 Also Read: How to Setup a Restaurant Business in Dubai?
 A Quick Guide